Clubs & Organizations

 Advisor: Dan Taylor, Email Dan Taylor

-It is the purpose of the Centralia College Gaming Club to provide a safe, local, and responsible environment for anyone who likes gaming.
+The purpose of Nerds the Gathering is to provide a safe, local, and responsible environment for anyone who likes any kind of nerd related things, like video games, anime, board games, and Magic the Gathering.

 (Club of the Year 2014-15)